avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 with human faeces containing *V. cholerae* (`Sack et al 2004`_, `Nelson et al 2009`_).
 Barriers to disease transmission include handwashing and hygiene, access to toilets, and clean drinking water (e.g. chlorination of stored water; `Sack et al 2004`_, `Nelson et al 2009`_).
-Figure 2 summarises what is known about the transmission routes for the current pandemic lineage of *V. cholerae*, the 7PET lineage, which is the genetic subtype of *V. cholerae* responsible for all major outbreaks and epidemics of cholera since the 1960s (`Mutreja et al 2011`_, `Mutreja & Dougan 2020`_).
+Figure 2 summarises what is known about the transmission routes for the current pandemic lineage of *V. cholerae*, the 7PET lineage, which is the lineage of *V. cholerae* responsible for all major outbreaks and epidemics of cholera since the 1960s (`Mutreja et al 2011`_, `Mutreja & Dougan 2020`_).

 .. _Sack et al 2004: https://pubmed.ncbi.nlm.nih.gov/14738797/